Aliases for ATXN2 Gene

 GeneCards Summary for ATXN2 Gene

 ATXN2 (Ataxin 2) is a Protein Coding gene.
 Diseases associated with ATXN2 include spinocerebellar ataxia 2 and olivopontocerebellar atrophy.
 Among its related pathways are Akt Signaling and Parkinsons Disease Pathway.
-GO annotations related to this gene include RNA binding and epidermal growth factor receptor binding.
+GO annotations related to this gene include poly(A) RNA binding and protein C-terminus binding.
 An important paralog of this gene is ATXN2L.

 UniProtKB/Swiss-Prot for ATXN2 Gene